rhitujab04/HAPI-UHI-Delhi/README.md

 2. Click on Raw and Save the file
 3. Open it in a web browser

-The map shows daytime and nighttime Heat Adaptation Priority Index (HAPI) classes for the National Capital Territory of Delhi and allows users to toggle between day and night layers.
+The map allows users to toggle between day and night layers with reference locations.